fin-dp/doc/README.md

 ### JS

 ### Date and time, timestamp
-By default in the most cases, timestamp can be parsed automaticaly from the most used formats, including uniq timestamp in seconds or milliseconds, but optionally format (layout) can be specified.
+By default in the most cases, timestamp can be parsed automatically from the most used formats, including uniq timestamp in seconds or milliseconds, but optionally format (layout) can be specified.

 examples:
 "01/02 03:04:05PM '06 -0700" // The reference time, in numerical order.